 Cardiovascular Thrombotic Events

-Clinical studies of several COX-2 selective and nonselective NSAIDs of up to three years duration have shown an increased risk of serious cardiovascular (CV) thrombotic events, myocardial infarction, and stroke, which can be fatal.
-All NSAIDs, both COX-2 selective and nonselective, may have a similar risk.
-Patients with known CV disease or risk factors for CV disease may be at greater risk.
-To minimize the potential risk for an adverse CV event in patients treated with an NSAID, use the lowest effective dose for the shortest duration possible.
+To minimize the potential risk for an adverse CV event in NSAID-treated patients, use the lowest effective dose for the shortest duration possible.
 Physicians and patients should remain alert for the development of such events, throughout the entire treatment course, even in the absence of previous CV symptoms.
-Inform patients about the signs and/or symptoms of serious CV events and the steps to take if they occur.
+Patients should be informed about the symptoms of serious CV events and the steps to take if they occur.

-NSAIDs, including ZORVOLEX, can cause serious gastrointestinal (GI) adverse events including inflammation, bleeding, ulceration, and perforation of the stomach, small intestine, or large intestine, which can be fatal.
+NSAIDs, including diclofenac, cause serious gastrointestinal (GI) adverse events including inflammation, bleeding, ulceration, and perforation of the esophagus, stomach, small intestine, or large intestine, which can be fatal.
 These serious adverse events can occur at any time, with or without warning symptoms, in patients treated with NSAIDs.
-Only one in five patients, who develop a serious upper GI adverse event on NSAID therapy, is symptomatic.
-Upper GI ulcers, gross bleeding or perforation caused by NSAIDs occur in approximately 1% of patients treated for 3-6 months, and in about 2%-4% of patients treated for one year.
-These trends continue with longer duration of use, increasing the likelihood of developing a serious GI event at some time during the course of therapy.
+Only one in five patients who develop a serious upper GI adverse event on NSAID therapy is symptomatic.
+Upper GI ulcers, gross bleeding, or perforation caused by NSAIDs occurred in approximately 1% of patients treated for 3-6 months, and in about 2%-4% of patients treated for one year.
 However, even short-term NSAID therapy is not without risk.

-Prescribe NSAIDs, including ZORVOLEX, with extreme caution in patients with a prior history of ulcer disease or gastrointestinal bleeding.
-Patients with a prior history of peptic ulcer disease and/or gastrointestinal bleeding who use NSAIDs have a greater than 10-fold increased risk for developing a GI bleed compared to patients with neither of these risk factors.
-Other factors that increase the risk for GI bleeding in patients treated with NSAIDs include longer duration of NSAID therapy; concomitant use of oral corticosteroids or anticoagulants, longer duration of NSAID therapy, smoking, use of alcohol, older age, and poor general health status.
-Most spontaneous reports of fatal GI events are in elderly or debilitated patients.
+Patients with a prior history of peptic ulcer disease and/or GI bleeding who used NSAIDs had a greater than 10-fold increased risk for developing a GI bleed compared to patients without these risk factors.
+Other factors that increase the risk of GI bleeding in patients treated with NSAIDs include longer duration of NSAID therapy; concomitant use of oral corticosteroids, aspirin, anticoagulants, or selective serotonin reuptake inhibitors (SSRIs); smoking; use of alcohol; older age; and poor general health status.
+Most postmarketing reports of fatal GI events occurred in elderly or debilitated patients.
 Additionally, patients with advanced liver disease and/or coagulopathy are at increased risk for GI bleeding.

-In a large, open-label, controlled diclofenac sodium trial of 3,700 patients treated for 2-6 months, patients were monitored first at 8 weeks and 1,200 patients were monitored again at 24 weeks.
+In a large, open-label, controlled trial of 3,700 patients treated with oral diclofenac sodium for 2-6 months, patients were monitored first at 8 weeks and 1,200 patients were monitored again at 24 weeks.
 Meaningful elevations of ALT and/or AST occurred in about 4% of patients and included marked elevations (greater than 8 times the ULN) in about 1% of the 3,700 patients.
 In that open-label study, a higher incidence of borderline (less than 3 times the ULN), moderate (3-8 times the ULN), and marked (greater than 8 times the ULN) elevations of ALT or AST was observed in patients receiving diclofenac when compared to other NSAIDs.
 Elevations in transaminases were seen more frequently in patients with osteoarthritis than in those with rheumatoid arthritis.